 - 8 medium ripe bananas peeled and sliced

-Whisk sugar, salt, coconut cream, and milk in a large mixing bowl.
-Slowly whisk in corstarch until very smooth.
+Whisk sugar, salt, and milk in a large mixing bowl.
+Slowly whisk in cornstarch until very smooth.

 Pour mixture into a saucepan and bring to a boil, stirring constantly, over medium heat until the first bubble pops and splutters.
-Continue stirring rapidly for about a minute until it starts to get thick, then remove from heat and stir in butter and vanilla.
+Turn off heat and continue stirring rapidly as it will start to get really thick, then remove from heat and stir in coconut cream and vanilla.
 If lumps have formed pour pudding through a sieve into a clean bowl or if your pudding is smooth you can skip the sieve.
 Cover with plastic wrap directly on top to prevent it from forming a film.

 Allow it to cool until you can handle the bowl comfortably without burning your hands, then place in refrigerator to chill for at least 2 hours.
 (If your in a rush you can put in the freezer for aboout an hour to chill it faster.)